 How to Plant Your Cauliflower

 Transplants are the easiest way to start cauliflower.
-Transplants should have three to four true leaves before planting outside.
-They need to go in the ground two to three weeks after the date of the last expected frost.
-Create a planting bed that is well tilled and has generous amounts of compost.
+Transplants should have three to four true leaves before planting outside and must be in the ground two to three weeks after the date of the last expected frost.
+When creating your planting bed, remove competitive weeds and debris, make sure it is well tilled and incorporate generous amounts of compost.
 Plants should be placed 18 to 24 inches apart in rows 2 to 3 feet apart.

 Regular care includes watering several times per week to keep the soil moist but not soggy and a fertilizer, which should be given at half-strength weekly and increased to twice per week after the plants are established.
 Watch carefully for aphids, leaf hoppers and other pests and take steps as needed to combat such pests.